goozbach/resume/resume-source.md

 Customers include RedHat training partners, Linux Foundation, Endosys, Sangoma, Local, State, Federal Government, and the Department of Defense.
 Customer environments range from dozens to thousands of servers.

-Services provided include system updates, configuration management, installation automation, Bash and Python scripting, training delivery, training course development, and other systems administration tasks.
+Services provided include system updates, configuration management, installation automation, Bash and Python scripting, training delivery, training course development, Telephony Systems design and installation, and other systems administration tasks.

 * Designed and built a self-contained, portable training platform for the Department of Defense.